27 Oct 2025

 25 Oct 2024

-In 2024, we're changing the conversation around gambling harm.
+We're changing the conversation around gambling harm.

 It's time for ACTION!

-Committing to walking to the walk and not just talking the talk, the first of many activities we are undertaking this year is changing the name of Gambling Harm Awareness Week to Gambling Harm Action Week.
+Committing to walking to the walk and not just talking the talk, the first of many activities we are undertaking is changing the name of Gambling Harm Awareness Week to Gambling Harm Action Week.
 This important change signals to the community that we are committed to educating the community on all facets of gambling harm.
 We are also the first in Australia to adopt the new name (which we think is kind of special!).

 Your words matter!